lutierigb/shell-things/oputus-readme.md

 If a symbol(case-sensitive) is specified in `Notify when new symbol becomes available`, you will receieve a notification once it becomes available for trading.
 Useful when running the EA with symbol Bra50 and waiting for the next Bra50XXXYY to become available.
 Note this feature can not be backtested.

+#### New MT Version availabe

+This feature will send a push notification when the Metatrader live update tool detects and downloads a new version.
+The notification will be send only once, when a new version is detected.

+Note: this feature requires a one-time setup to work.
+You basically have to open a Command Prompt(as Administrator) and run a single command that will create a symlink(i.e. mklink /d ...).
+The exact command depends on your installation path so load the EA and check the **Experts** tab for the exact command.
+Run it and reload the EA.
+If everything is right now in the Experts tab you should see **MT Version detection: Setup complete!**

 ### Advanced Trading